nialljmiller/summer-school-2026-labs/content/monday/lab-1.md

     Let's run the model again, ``./rn``.
 At some point, a window will show up.

     At the top left panel, you see the local angular rotation frequency as a function of the radial coordinate (in $R_\odot$).
 Since we enfore uniform rotation, you should see a flat line.
 Next to this panel, you see the local chemical diffusion coefficient as a function of the mass coordinate.
 The blue regions are convective regions and have such high diffusion coefficients that the material is instantaneously mixed within the convective zones.
 The orange line is the radiative envelope mixing that is set in the inlist.
-Since we do not include any rotational mixing, the other colours in the legend should not show up.
+Since we do not include any rotational mixing, the other colors in the legend should not show up.

     If the pgplot window does not fit your screen properly, you can change the following controls in ``inlist_pgstar``.